 A few years later, one winter day – in Canada – there was an outdoor ice rink in my neighbourhood (of course, there is after all I grew up in Canada) and I felt the urge to learn how to ice skate.
 After school, I would take my skates and walk down to the outdoor ice rink and put my skates on.
 Getting on to the ice, there was no one around.
 Just me alone on the ice.
 I would then literally throw myself around the ice trying to be like the ice figure skaters I had seen on TV.
 There was no doubt, several falls, but I kept going and kept practicing alone after school.
 Finally, at the end of that winter, I could skate.
 I felt like I could skate well enough to play hockey.
 So I came home from school and asked my mom if I could play hockey.
 My mom being my mom, was concerned that I would get hurt playing hockey.
 So she did what any mom would do whose child does somersaults before kicking a soccer ball and enroll me in gymnastics.

 The sport of tumbling had now become competitive.
-I remember being extremely nervous for my first competition.
+I remember being extremely nervous about my first competition.
 I remember having the thoughts of “What if I fail?”
 And that thought did scare me.
 Pushing forward, I made it through my first competition.
 After a few competitions under my feet, the nerves were far less than ever.
 I continued in tumbling this until I was a teenager and can still to this day pull out a round-off back tuck – with a bit of pre-stretching beforehand of course!! 😀

 Moving away from tumbling, I decided to try other sports.
 I started competitive swimming, began to learn how to snowboard (which I still love to this day) and played shortstop in baseball.
 I was quite an active child and teenager.
 But, I had been having pain in my hip area for the last few years.
 It was beginning to get quite uncomfortable.